drkspace/CodingandProgrammingFBLA/README.md

 # Coding and Programming FBLA 2017
-Submission by Daniel Kramer for the 2017 FBLA Coding and Programming competition
+Submission by Daniel Kramer from Johns Creek High School for the 2017 FBLA Coding and Programming competition

 --Guidelines--